 charset = "abcdefghijklmnopqrstuvwxyz"

-}This policy generates 20-character passwords using only lowercase Latin letters.
+}This policy generates a 20-character password using only lowercase Latin letters.

 The length parameter sets the generated password length.